-If you want to save loads of time learning what to look for in your first road bike, this guide is for you.
+Want to save loads of time learning what to look for in your first road bike?
+This guide is for you!
+Why you can trust us?
 We have tested tens of entry-level bikes to find the best and compile a go-to reference of all features you need to consider before purchasing.

 Why the best bikes for beginners are not the cheapest bikes out there?
 That’s a very good question, and here’s our take on this.
 Nowadays you can find a new road bike for $200 or $300, and in case your budget is limited at that price point, such a bike is still better than no bike.
 However, we think that in starter road bikes it’s extremely important to find a sweet spot in terms of price and quality.

-We think that beginner cyclists should start with the right piece of equipment right away in order not to become disappointed with cycling through buying a BSO (bicycle-shaped object) from local grocery or home improvement store, instead of a real bike.
+We also think that beginner cyclists should start with the right piece of equipment right away.
+In order to not become disappointed with cycling through buying a BSO (bicycle-shaped object) from local grocery or home improvement store, instead of a real bike.
 We don’t say a good entry-level bike should cost thousands, just the opposite.
 You can, and should buy a cheaper bike if you’re beginning your cycling journey, but you also have to make an informed choice and purchase the best bike for the money.

-In our opinion, Giordano Libero 2.0 is the best entry-level bike for the money a beginner can buy.
+In our opinion, Giordano Libero 2.0 is one of the best entry-level bikes for the money a beginner can buy.
 First of, it has Shimano Sora groupset, while other bikes at this price (and even more expensive) will have a Shimano Claris, which is lower-grade.
 Next, it has a Carbon (!)
 Fork, which no other bikes at this price have.
-Only these two facts make it easily win.
+Only these two facts should make you consider this one very seriously.

 Add to this a handmade aluminium frame with universal geometry and you get a perfect allrounder.
 The quality of components used means that you will not worry about replacements and upgrades for quite some time.